Tskiraven/AICUP_Baseline_BoT-SORT/README.md

 > the `FASTREID_DATASETS=fast_reid\datasets` should be set as a relative path.
 >+ In the [AICUP_Baseline_BoT-SORT](https://github.com/ricky-696/AICUP_Baseline_BoT-SORT)
 > use ```export FASTREID_DATASETS=fast_reid\datasets```, but Windows don't have 'export'
->command, to translate linux style command scipt to windows/command batch style it would go like this:
+>command, to translate linux style command script to windows/command batch style it would go like this:
 >```shell
 >set FASTREID_DATASETS=fast_reid\datasets
 >```